/ 10th July, 2025

 How your competitors yield profit

 Do your homework and research how your competitors are drawing revenue.
 Chances are, you will quickly come up with monetization ideas for your app.
-They may be missing on some important opportunities or using the ones you could easily tap into.
+They may be missing some important opportunities or using the ones you could easily tap into.

-Your users’ needs, and demographics
+Your users’ needs and demographics

-Envision a portrait of your user: their age, gender, average income, needs, and preferences?
+Envision a portrait of your user: their age, gender, average income, needs, and preferences.
 Will they see real value in your app?
 How often will they be using it, and for how long?

 These considerations will help you pick an optimal app monetization type and write your specifications to include features that will help you benefit commercially, even if you give users free access to your app.